opulo-inc/ohai/docs/lumen/y-gantry/index.md

 	<img src="img/13circs.webp" width="60%" height=auto>

 - Bolt `y-gantry` to the `linear-rail-carriage` with 4x `M3x8-bolt`
+    - Use threadlocker for each bolt
 	- Tighten each bolt to 0.7 N/M

 <img src="img/bolt-y-gantry-to-carriage.webp" width="60%" height=auto>